nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 # Dataset level license
 The RDF resource of the dataset may optionally indicate a license that applies to thw whole dataset.
-If the dataset provides the licensing information,
+If the dataset provides the licensing information, individual metadata records may still override it, by

 specifies it